pivotal/docs-tap/workloads/spec-reference.md

 ## Deliverable Parameters reference

-This section describes the parameters that are provided to the Deliverable object, such as what can be<!--฿ Consider switching to active voice. ฿--> set on `deliverable.spec.params`.
+This section describes the parameters that are provided to the Deliverable object, such as what can be set on `deliverable.spec.params`.

 The Deliverable is relevant in the context of deploying to a Kubernetes cluster that the configuration that is produced through the resources defined by